marcusgreen/moodle-qtype_aitext/README.md

 ## Limitations

-Although it is based on a clone of the core esssay question type with lots of inspiration from Gordon Batesons essay_autograde plugin, it is being built and tested mainly on text responses and so things like the inclusion of images in the question display may not work.
-It will only work with the immediate feedback question behaviour.

-If you are a Moodle developer and you use vscode/vscodium you should consider this plugin https://marketplace.visualstudio.com/items?itemName=LMSCloud.mdlcode.
+HTML tags are stripped out from the text submitted to the AI System so evaluation.

 ## Roadmap

 Cron based evaluation.
 Allow for slow LLM systems by marking on a cron timer

+## Promotion
+If you are a Moodle developer and you use vscode/vscodium you should consider this plugin https://marketplace.visualstudio.com/items?itemName=LMSCloud.mdlcode.
+It it very reasonably priced and will quickly save you time and frustration.
+It is the best Moodle development tool I have come accross in 20 years.